wrench-project/eduwrench/web/_pedagogic_modules/include_networking_fundamentals/contention.md

 **[C.p3.3]** A 100 MB transfer from host B to host C and a 60 MB transfer from host A to host C start at time 0.
-At white time do they complete?
+At what time do they complete?
 <div class="ui accordion fluid">
   <div class="title">
     <i class="dropdown icon"></i>